Life in a Washington, D.C. Suburb at the Time of Kennedy's Assassination - Yahoo

 Life in a Washington, D.C.
 Suburb at the Time of Kennedy's Assassination

 Lake Barcroft, located in Falls Church, Va., was a middle-class suburban area outside of Washington, D.C. populated by many military and government families in the 1960s.
-My own father was stationed at the Pentagon and the Bureau of Yards and Docks, so we were heavily influenced by daily happenings in our Nation's Capitol.
+My own father, Col. Wm.
+A. Darden, was stationed at the Pentagon and the Bureau of Yards and Docks, so we were heavily influenced by daily happenings in our Nation's Capitol.

 Comments